DeleteBetaplayer/DeleteBetaplayer/README.md

 # Who am I?

-My name is Berat Kansız.
+My name is Berat.
 I'm using the "Delete" username in the software area.
 I continue to work to improve myself.

 ## Youtube